scottwesley31/PyBer_Analysis/README.md

 - **Suburban:** Decrease from 1042.79 to 858.46 (184.33 difference)
 - **Urban:** Increase from 2086.94 to 2218.20 (131.26 difference)

-Rural and suburban city types saw a general decrease in total fare from February to March ($157.94 and $184.33 drop respectively), while urban cities experienced a increase ($131.26).
-Interestingly, in reference to the multiple-line chart, the total urban city fares reached a maximum of $2466.29 leading up to the week of 2019-02-24.
+Rural and suburban city types saw a general decrease in total fares from February to March ($157.94 and $184.33 drop respectively), while urban cities experienced a increase ($131.26).
+Interestingly -in reference to the multiple-line chart- the total urban city fares reached a maximum of $2466.29 leading up to the week of 2019-02-24.
 This may have been due to Valentine's Day being around this time.

 #### 2019-03-03 to 2019-04-07
 - **Rural:** Increase from 175.14 to 501.24 (309.39 difference)